Chart Color Schemes

 The level of residential development activity in Rutherford was found to be higher than 90% of real estate markets across the country

-AreaSearch analysis of ABS building approval numbers shows Rutherford experienced around 70 dwelling approvals annually over the past five financial years, totalling an estimated 351 homes.
-As of FY-26, 50 approvals have been recorded.
-The average population increase per year for each dwelling built between FY-21 and FY-25 was 5.7 people.
-This significant demand outstripping new supply typically results in price growth and increased buyer competition, with new properties constructed at an average expected cost of $335,000.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Rutherford experienced around 70 dwelling approvals annually over the past 5 financial years, totalling an estimated 353 homes.
+By FY26, 57 approvals have been recorded.
+Over these 5 years (FY21 to FY25), an average of 5.8 people moved to Rutherford for each dwelling built, indicating demand significantly exceeds new supply.
+New properties are constructed at an average expected cost of $335,000.

 Frequently Asked Questions - Development